WPS/domainstorytelling.org/_pages/quick-start-guide.md

 Chapter 3 of the [Domain Storytelling book](/book) gives you more guidance on which scenarios to explore and how to keep an overview.
 {: .notice--primary}

+# Scope

+Domain Storytelling is not a “one-size-fits-all” approach.
+Depending on the purpose, the modeler chooses a fitting *scope* for the domain story:

+- The *granularity* determines the level of detail: Are you interested in the overview or the details?
+Domain stories can be *coarse-grainer*, *fine-grained*, and everything in between.
+- Domain Stories take playe at a *point in time*.
+They either describe a process as it currently is (*as-is*) or how it will (possibly) look in the future (*to-be*).
+- When modeling domain stories, you either include or omit (existing or yet to be built) software.
+This scope factor is called *domain purity*.
+We call domain stories without software systems *pure*, and those with software systems *digitalized*.

+As an example, the above [»selling tickets at the box office«](/quick-start-guide#your-first-domain-story) domain story is *fine-grained*, *as-is*, and *pure*.

+Chapter 4 of the [Domain Storytelling book](/book) describes the scope factors in more detail.
+A short case study describes typical scopes of domain stories and how you can "travel" from one scope to the next.
+{: .notice--primary}

 # The Workshop Format